molecule/molecule.github.io/_trips/quick-travel-tips.md

 It's a chain for a reason: Rubio's makes killer fish tacos.
 Check it out on a tuesday for a sweet deal.

 ## St Louis
+<b>Bonafides: Visited 5 times for several weeks at a time for work conferences.</b>

 Definitely visit the City Museum!
 An epic, climbable indoor/outdoor jungle gym.
 There's no way it's safe.
 Be sure to buy kneepads.

 Shaved Duck - I've eaten here many times, and was only disappointed on the most recent visit.
 Try it again.
 Burnt Ends are better than they sound.
 Skip the dense, dry cornbread.